9 Tips For Marathon Training On A Treadmill

 While this may not accumulate to a significant difference in energy requirements for shorter runs, if you’re training for a marathon on a treadmill and doing all your mileage, including all your long runs there, what may seem like minute differences can really add up.

-Research suggests that setting the treadmill to a 1-2% incline best replicates the energy and metabolic demands of running outside.
+Research suggests1Jones, A. M., & Doust, J. H. (1996).
+A 1% treadmill grade most accurately reflects the energetic cost of outdoor running.
+Journal of Sports Sciences14(4), 321–327. https://doi.org/10.1080/02640419608727717 that setting the treadmill to a 1-2% incline best replicates the energy and metabolic demands of running outside.

 #2: Always Warm Up

-As with running outside, don’t go from 0-60 (or 0-8mph on the treadmill!) for your run.
-Warm-up with a few minutes of brisk walking or slow jogging before getting into the meat of your workout.
+Warm up before your training runs with a few minutes of brisk walking or slow jogging before getting into the meat of your workout.

 #3: Follow a Marathon Training Plan

 No matter if you run outside or do all of your marathon training on the treadmill, following an appropriate training program is advisable to help you prepare for the race.
-Workouts will also break up the monotony of the machine and improve your fitness.

 Once you have a training program, you should be able to replicate all the workouts on your treadmill.
 Of course, listen to your body.
 If you need a rest day, take it.
-If you can’t hit your paces, don’t sweat it.
+If you can’t hit your running paces, don’t sweat it.

 Check out our library of downloadable free marathon training plans!